amirreza-akbari/SoftwareTesting/README.md

 ### To set up the server:
 1. Install PHP and MySQL.
+2. Import the SQL dump provided to create the necessary database and tables.
-2. Configure the database connection in `server/db_config.php`.
+3. Configure the database connection in `server/db_config.php`.
-3. Upload the PHP scripts to your server.
+4. Upload the PHP scripts to your server.

 ## Usage